freeCodeCamp/freeCodeCamp/guide/english/algorithms/b-trees/index.md

 Insertion:
 We insert into the bottom of a B-tree, similar to binary search trees.
 First, find an appropriate place at the bottom of the tree to insert a given key, and perform the insertion (also adding an additional empty child).
 If the node is too big (it has m keys and m + 1 (empty) children), split the node.

+Time Analysis for B-Tree:

+Suppose a B-tree has n elements and M is the maximum number of children a node can have.
+What is the maximum depth the tree could have?
+What is the minimum depth the tree could have?

+- The worst-case depth (maximum depth) of a B-tree is: logM/2 n.
+- The best-case depth (minimum depth) of a B-tree is: logM n.